AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/products.md

 - An Adobe Commerce API updates products from external systems
 - An admin user modifies the existing product
-- An admin user modifies the type of product (for example, simple > configurable, simple > digital)
+- An admin user modifies the type of product (for example, from simple to configurable or virtual)

 Back office origination